chmduquesne/chmd.fr/hpass.chmd.fr/index.md

 Intro
 -----

-Most people know they ought to be using a real password manager, but they don't, because they are afraid:
+Everyone should be using a password manager, but most people don't, because of the fears of:

-- of not having their passwords when they need them
+- not having their passwords when they need them
-- of losing their encrypted passwords because of hardware failure
+- losing their encrypted passwords

 Hpass is a password manager that does not store passwords.
 Instead, it generates them.
 You provide it with a **master password** and a **domain